Rick-Houser/jeh/_posts/2025-03-29-loadtesting.md

 _Locust showing RemoteDisconnected errors_

 ## Why This Matters for SRE
-Part 6 creates an SRE playground with live USE metrics (CPU and memory utilization, errors) and RED metrics (request rates, errors), plus a basic alert.
+In part 6 we created an SRE playground with live USE metrics (CPU and memory utilization, errors) and RED metrics (request rates, errors), plus a basic alert.
 Two instances with Nginx mimic a distributed setup, ideal for chaos testing and recovery drills.
 The high failure rate sets up our next challenge.

 ## Try It Yourself
 Build your SRE skills: